GameZonedYT/Logos/README.md

 # Logos
-This repository contains logos (SVGs) for which I can't find any GitHub CDN.
+This repository contains a collection of logos (SVGs) which I can't find on any GitHub repository.

 Copy the link to [https://www.jsdelivr.com/github](https://www.jsdelivr.com/github) to generate a CDN link for any logo.